amazon-ion/ion-docs/guides/symbols-guide.md

 ## Symbol tables

-There are three types of symbol tables: local, shared, and system (which is a special shared symbol table).
+There are three types of symbol tables:

+-   Local
+-   Shared
+-   System (a special shared symbol table)

 Implementations should be able to determine the type of a given symbol table, as not all fields are valid for all types, and not all types are valid input to all APIs.
 For example, local symbol tables do not have names, while shared symbol tables require them; only shared symbol tables may be added to a Catalog or to a writer’s list of imports.

 Symbol tables should support being in more than one Catalog simultaneously.
 Otherwise, piping data from a reader through a writer